bruno-sartori/github-medium-rss/README.md

-# Github REAME Recent Medium Article
+# Github README Recent Medium Article

 Show your recent published article from Medium on your Readme.
 See the live [demo](https://github.com/bruno-sartori).